gregoriomarchesini/Magnetometer-calibration/README.md

 ## MC Calibration Code
-The script that accomplish the MC calibration is the m-file <code>First_order_calibration</code>. in the preamble of the script you are requested to insert the main parameters of the IGRF refernce geomagnetic field at your location since this values will be used in your calibration.
+The script that accomplish the MC calibration is the m-file <code>First_order_calibration</code>. in the preamble of the script you are requested to insert the main parameters of the IGRF reference geomagnetic field at your location since this values will be used in your calibration.
 The following is an example of the preamble you will find

 ```